cmckier9/robofriends/README.md

 # robofriends
-Simple, clean, and responsive webapp built using React.js!
+Simple, clean, and responsive webapp that was built using React.js!